PFefe/scenario-outline-to-excel/Readme.md

 ## Installation

 1. **Install Python3:** If you don't have Python3 installed, you can download it from the official [Python website](https://www.python.org/downloads/).
+  `brew install python@3.11`
+  `yarn add python3.11`

-2. **Install OpenPyXL:** OpenPyXL is used to work with Excel files in Python.
+3. **Install OpenPyXL:** OpenPyXL is used to work with Excel files in Python.
 You can install it via pip, Python's package manager, by running the following command in your terminal or command prompt:

 `pip install openpyxl`